uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-property-income.html.md

 The software should convert transactional information into summary totals.
 It should categorise these totals as income or expenses.
 It should send this summary information to HMRC for each self-employment and property income source.
 HMRC can then use this information to calculate business profits based on the most recent data.

-Customers with an annual turnover (sales) less than £85,000 can report their total income and expenses in their quarterly updates (no detailed breakdown required).
+Customers with an annual turnover (sales) of less than £85,000 can report their total income and expenses in their quarterly updates (no detailed breakdown required).
 They can do this through the software by using the ‘Consolidated Expenses’ parameter in the [Self Employment Business](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-employment-business-api/3.0) and [Property Business](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/property-business-api/3.0) APIs for both self-employment and property income.

 When the tax calculation is triggered, it means that the quarterly obligation has been fulfilled, if the data covers the entire period.
 If the calculation fails, the obligation will not be marked as fulfilled.
-Customers can also check the status of their [obligations](#retrieving-obligations) through HMRC online services.
+Customers can also use [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/online-tax-account.html) to check the status of their [obligations](#retrieving-obligations).

 <a href="figures/submit-periodics.svg" target="blank"><img src="figures/submit-periodics.svg" alt="submit periodics diagram" style="width:720px;" /></a>